Heroes Join Forces: Accolades

-Collider.com named the second annual The Flash and Arrow crossover one of the 10 biggest superhero moments of 2015, saying "the two-night crossover event was a great success, reaffirming the fun of the universe they've built and stoking the desire to see it continue to grow".
+Collider named the second annual The Flash and Arrow crossover one of the 10 biggest superhero moments of 2015, saying "the two-night crossover event was a great success, reaffirming the fun of the universe they've built and stoking the desire to see it continue to grow".
 Zap2it also named both "Legends of Today" and "Legends of Yesterday" as one of the best television episodes of 2015.